Term Insurance for Gen Z

 up-arrow

-Students can buy term insurance if they have a source of income, such as part‑time work or freelancing, that qualify as financial proof.
+Students can buy term insurance if they have a source of income, such as part‑time work or freelancing, that qualifies as financial proof.
 While coverage amounts may be smaller, starting early helps lock in low premiums and prepares for future responsibilities.

 How does term insurance fit into Gen Z’s financial priorities like investing and saving?